 If we analyse this behaviour in the context of bearded dragons in the wild, we can understand why this makes sense from a survival point of view.
 In the wild, bearded dragons are prey and there are potential predators around all the time.

 In addition, bearded dragons often live in unpredictable environments where there are dangerous or unforeseen events and they need to be ready to act.
 In this sense, the act of staring is how they calculate what they are going to do next so as to protect themselves and keep safe.

 Aside from survival instincts, though, staring is simply an activity that they can do.

+Why does my bearded dragon stare at me, to beat boredom?
 Bearded dragons have much more space in the wild so you can imagine how he must feel in his terrarium day in day out.
 Another sign of boredom is scratching at the terrarium glass.

 Like all pets, your bearded dragon needs enough stimulation each day to be happy.
 If you notice staring (or glass scratching), try to provide more enriching activities.
 Your bearded dragon will be more content and you’ll probably notice the staring lessens.

 How to entertain your bearded dragon if they’re staring due to boredom

 There are lots of ways you can provide enriching activities for your bearded dragon to beat the boredom.

 - Let them have a wander around – if you’re uncomfortable allowing him to roam free in your home, there are specials leashes you can buy to keep them close.
 If you do let your pet loose, make sure they are in a safe room with no dangers and close all doors and windows.